KarmelkowyKuc/vrising_randomizer/README.md

 open that *.prof

-copy below contents of ./misc/DESKTOP-asdf.prof under your *.prof
+copy below contents of ./misc/DESKTOP-asdf.prof or any profiles from ./examples/*.prof under profile pointed in DeafaultProfile

+(in my case it was DESKTOP-CL112.prof).

 ==========================================================================

-# Misc
+# Python randomizer

 Added python script that randomnizes addidtional things by overwriting current loot/gear after each boss: